benwoody/rSplunk/README.txt

 == DESCRIPTION:

-This is a gem to request auth tokens and verify a users credintials for tpSplunk.
+This is a gem to facilitate Splunk searches and indexing.

 == SYNOPSIS: